Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken Betting Trends

-- Dallas' games this season have finished above this matchup's total of 5.5 goals 45 times.
+- Seattle has played 53 games this season with over 5.5 goals.

-- The Stars are 18-6 this season when listed as a moneyline favorite.
+- The Stars are 18-6 this season when favored on the moneyline.

-- This season the Kraken have eight wins in the 21 games in which they've been an underdog.
+- The Kraken have been the underdog 21 times this season, and upset their opponent in eight, or 38.1%, of those games.

 Stars Player Props